Total TimePrep: 1 hour 20 min. Bake: 55 min. + cooling

 - Assorted candies (pink mint candy lozenges, Good & Plenty candies and Brach's white dessert mints)

 - Candy corn

 - Prepare golden cake batter according to package directions.
-Pour into a greased and waxed paper-lined 13-in. x 9-in. baking pan.
-Bake at 350° for 33-38 minutes or until a toothpick inserted near the center comes out clean.
+Pour into a greased and waxed paper-lined 13x9-in. baking pan.
+Bake at 350° for 33-38 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 15 minutes before removing from pan to a wire rack.

 - Prepare devil's food cake batter according to package directions.
 Fill 24 paper-lined muffin cups two-thirds full.
 Bake at 350° for 21-26 minutes or until a toothpick comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.

 - Tint 1 cup frosting red.
 Frost two-thirds of the cake, forming a barn shape; spread frosting on sides of barn.
 For sky, tint 2/3 cup frosting blue; frost remaining top and sides of cake.

 - Outline barn roof with chocolate chips.
 Insert #6 round tip into a pastry bag; fill bag with 1/4 cup white frosting.
 Outline barn doors and a window.
 With black decorating gel and an M&M baking bit, add a spiderweb and spider.

 - For pigs, tint 1 cup frosting pink; frost 12 cupcakes.
 Attach baking bits for eyes, pink candy lozenges for snouts, chocolate chips for nostrils and Good & Plenty candies for ears.